Welcome to today's edition of the Rush 24-7 podcast.

 How long is it going to take to get one of these cards if this actually happens?

-And I don't know if this is in the quote unquote compromise bill in the Senate.
+And I don't know if this is in the quote-unquote compromise bill in the Senate.

 There is no way that you can transfer this to somebody else.

-So uh the people are very some of the I'm just responding to some of the email.
+I'm just responding to some of the email.

-Over a twenty that's that's that's two-thirds of the population of the country as it exists today.
+That's two-thirds of the population of the country as it exists today.

-Uh the Heritage Foundation report that was released by Robert Rector, who is one of the nation's leading authorities on poverty and welfare, by the way, and I've quoted him countless times during the history of this program.
+The Heritage Foundation report that was released by Robert Rector, who is one of the nation's leading authorities on poverty and welfare, by the way, and I've quoted him countless times during the history of this program.

 I have it here.